CERN/TIGRE/Frontispiece/python_installation.md

 ```

 **NOTE:** pre-commit may also be manually invoked against *all* files (staged and unstaged) using the `pre-commit run --all-files`.
 However, some changes made to Python's TIGRE codebase by `black` have been manually reverted for readability reasons and should not be committed in their blackened state.

+## Advanced

+If you are doing reconstruction of large datasets, and you want to use swap memory, you will need to deactivate TIGREs pinned memory feature at compile time.
+This will allow you to use swap memory, but it will make the operators in TIGRE slower, as pinned memory is used for simultaneous memory and compute.

+You can do this by calling the `stup.py` with the flag `--no_pinned_memory`.